TC-3 Goals

 Concepts

-Concepts are a feature since C++20.
+Concepts were introduced in C++20.
 Essentially, a Concept is a named set of constraints/requirements evaluated at compile-time.
-Among other things, they are used to perfom type-checking on templated code.
+Among other things, they are used to perform type-checking on templated code.
+See concepts documentation by cppreference.

 Streams’ internal extensible arrays

-Use this feature so that the PrettyPrinter can be told from the std::ostream whether escapes and bindings should be displayed.
+Use this feature so that the PrettyPrinter can be told from the std::ostream whether bindings and escapes should be displayed.